MAIN DINING COUNTER

-So it came as no surprise that at just 7 years old, young Hisashi told his friends that he wanted to become a sushi chef one day.
-At age 14, Udatsu enrolled in a culinary high school and upon graduation start working at a sushi restaurant in Kanda, Tokyo; two early stops in his career where he learned the fundamentals of sushi.
+So it came as no surprise that as a child, young Hisashi told his friends that he wanted to become a sushi chef one day.
+At age 14, Udatsu enrolled in a culinary high school and upon graduation started working at a sushi restaurant in Kanda, Tokyo - two early stops in his career where he learned the fundamentals of sushi.

-For his omakase, Udatsu conitnues to leverage his strong relationships in Tsukiji and source the best fish from the new Toyosu fish market.
+When Udatsu turned 26, he sought to fine-tune his craft at Ginza’s Michelin 1 star Sushi restaurant, where he was promoted to the number two chef in just a few years.
+For his omakase, Udatsu continues to leverage his strong relationships in Tsukiji and source the best fish from the new Toyosu fish market.
 For his shari, he uses two types of Yokoi brewed vinegar with which he prepares two distinct batches of sushi rice.
 This allows him to meticulously blend and contrast the taste profiles of each piece of fish and rice.
 An expert in sake as well, he can pair his creations with a rotation of seasonal sakes sourced directly from many of the hidden gem sake houses in Japan.

 With these efforts, Udatsu Sushi has become a space ”that is not just about sushi, but also a place representative of the city of Tokyo; where people from diverse backgrounds can interact and deepen their mutual understanding of each other.”
-Since it's opening in the spring of 2019, Udatsu Sushi has become a dining destination for artists, entrepreneurs, fellow chefs and luminaries from all over the globe.
+Since its opening in the spring of 2019, Udatsu Sushi has become a dining destination for artists, entrepreneurs, fellow chefs, and luminaries from all over the globe.

 Lunch 12:00 - 14:00